strimzi/proposals/06x-new-kafka-roller.md

       > The batch returned will comprise only one node for all groups except 'BROKER', ensuring that controllers are restarted sequentially.
 This approach is taken to mitigate the risk of losing quorum when restarting multiple controller nodes simultaneously.
 A failure to establish quorum due to unhealthy controller nodes directly impacts the brokers and consequently the availability of the cluster.
 However, restarting broker nodes can be executed without affecting availability.
 If concurrently restarting brokers do not share any topic partitions, the in-sync replicas (ISRs) of topic partitions will lose no more than one replica, thus preserving availability.

-   - If `NON_ACTIVE_PURE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health (more on this later).
+   - If `NON_ACTIVE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health (more on this later).
    - If `MIXED_AND_NOT_ACTIVE_CONTROLLER` group is non empty, return the first node that can be restarted without impacting the quorum health and the availability.
-   - If `ACTIVE_PURE_CONTROLLER` group is non empty, return the node if it can be restarted without impacting the quorum health.
+   - If `ACTIVE_CONTROLLER` group is non empty, return the node if it can be restarted without impacting the quorum health.
 Otherwise return an empty set.
    - If `MIXED_AND_ACTIVE_CONTROLLER`  group is non empty, return the node if it can be restarted without impacting the quorum health and the availability.
 Otherwise return an empty set.
    - If `BROKER` group is non empty, batch the broker nodes:
        - build a map of nodes and their replicating partitions by sending describeTopics request to Admin API